Working with Free Microsoft Stock Images

 OK to Use Microsoft Stock Images

-• According to Microsoft, you can include these stock images in presentations, workbooks, documents, email, SharePoint Team sites, or other Office files you share or sell.
+• According to Microsoft, you can include these stock images in presentations, workbooks, documents, email, SharePoint Team sites, or other Office or Microsoft 365 files you share or sell.

 Not OK to Use Microsoft Stock Images